dividab/tsconfig-paths/README.md

  * @param readJson Function that can read json from a path (useful for testing).
  * @param fileExists Function that checks for existance of a file at a path (useful for testing).
  * @param extensions File extensions to probe for (useful for testing).
+ * @param mainFields A list of package.json field names to try when resolving module files.
  * @returns the found path, or undefined if no path was found.
  */
 export function matchFromAbsolutePaths(